 In Christian Aid Week members of the Fulneck congregation distribute donation envelopes to houses in and around Fulneck to support the work of Christian Aid.
-They are a Christian organisation that insists the world can and must be swiftly changed to one where everyone can live a full life, free from poverty.
-They provide urgent, practical and effective assistance where need is great, tackling the effects of poverty as well as its root causes.
+It is a Christian organisation that insists the world can and must be swiftly changed to one where everyone can live a full life, free from poverty.
+It provides urgent, practical and effective assistance where need is great, tackling the effects of poverty as well as its root causes.

 The money raised by our biennial Street Party is split between church funds and a chosen charity.
-For the last couple of years our Lent Lunches have raised money for a small charity called Adi Eblal who have provided sanitation and electricity for a village in Ethiopia.
+For the last couple of years our Lent Lunches have raised money for a small charity called Adi Eblal who provide sanitation and electricity for villages in Ethiopia.

-We also support the work of the wider Moravian Church through the Young People’s Missionary Association (YPMA) who collect money to support projects around the world, and by a special collection for Unity Prayer Day which goes to a designated project each year, as well as in other ways.
+We also support the work of the wider Moravian Church through the Young People’s Missionary Association (YPMA) which collects money to support projects around the world, and by a special collection for Unity Prayer Day which goes to a designated Moravian project each year, as well as in other ways.